top of page

 5 Experiments for Independent Research in the 3rd and 4th Grades

-The 5 experiments are suitable for the experimental investigation of electrical circuits as part of the lesson sequence on the topic of materials and energy in home and social studies.
+The 5 experiments are suitable for the experimental investigation of electrical circuits as part of the lesson sequence on the topic of materials and energy in social studies.
 No prior knowledge of current and electricity in general is required.

 All experiments are included in four versions and can be quickly and easily assigned to the appropriate experiments thanks to the color scheme of the individual modules.
 The transparent housings of the individual modules make the experiments particularly clear and increase the students' enthusiasm for experimentation.
 All utensils are easy to store in the cube and can therefore be set up and dismantled quickly.